bomberstudios/fireworks/README.markdown

 - **Alpha 10**  (CTRL + 1)

-  Set the selected objects’ alpha to 10
+  Set the selected objects’ alpha to 10%

 - **Alpha 100**  (CTRL + 0)

-  Set the selected objects’ alpha to 100
+  Set the selected objects’ alpha to 100%

 - **Alpha 20**  (CTRL + 2)

+  Set the selected objects’ alpha to 20%

 - **Alpha 30**  (CTRL + 3)

+  Set the selected objects’ alpha to 30%

 - **Alpha 40**  (CTRL + 4)

+  Set the selected objects’ alpha to 40%

 - **Alpha 50**  (CTRL + 5)

+  Set the selected objects’ alpha to 50%

 - **Alpha 60**  (CTRL + 6)

+  Set the selected objects’ alpha to 60%

 - **Alpha 70**  (CTRL + 7)

+  Set the selected objects’ alpha to 70%

 - **Alpha 80**  (CTRL + 8)

+  Set the selected objects’ alpha to 80%

 - **Alpha 90**  (CTRL + 9)

+  Set the selected objects’ alpha to 90%

 ### Color
 Commands to change an object's fill and stroke color.
 When pressing the shortcut, a color picker will appear at the mouse pointer's position, allowing you to pick a color quite fast.